ocadotechnology/aimmo/docs/architecture/README.md

 # Architecture

 This section describes the whole game architecture and how things are structured.
-AI:MMO consists of four main components, split into their own directories.
+Kurono consists of four main components, split into their own directories.

 ---
 The following UML diagram is intended as a rough overview of the project: